The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 How to Use the Volume Buttons

-With the JBL Charge 5 paired and playing, press the minus shaped button to decrease audio output level from the speaker.
-Furthermore, press the plus shaped button to increase audio output.
-Note though that these controls have no effect when the speaker is not paired.
+With the JBL Charge 5 paired and playing, press the minus button to decrease volume.
+Furthermore, press the plus button to increase volume.
+Note though that these controls have no effect when the speaker is not in a pairing session.

 Also, the volume setting may change from paired device to paired device.
-That is, each paired device remembers its own volume setting.
-So you may have to readjust the sound output when you unpair the JBL Charge 5 from one Bluetooth device and pair it to another.
+That is, each device remembers its own volume setting.
+So you may have to readjust the volume when you pair to another device.

 The Power Button